brianavid/EuterpeaScala/README.md

 # EuterpeaScala
-A Scala project loosely modeled on the Yale Haskell Euterpea* project (Haskell School of Music), from where I have stolen the name.
+A Scala project loosely modelled on the Yale Haskell Euterpea* project (Haskell School of Music), from where I have stolen the name.

 *Euterpe was the ancient Greek muse of music - the less well known sister of Terpsichore, muse of dance.